Reasonable Modifications for Students

 Examples of Modifications

 Reasonable modifications will be identified and implemented through an interactive process between the college or university and the individual seeking the modification(s).
-Reasonable modifications may include but not be limited to the following:
+Reasonable modifications may include, but are not limited to, the following:

 - Breaks during class to express breast milk, breastfeed/chestfeed, or attend to health needs associated with pregnancy or related conditions, including eating, drinking, or using the restroom.